KTH/devops-course/contributions/feedback/arberl-liley/README.md

 ## Description

-I would like to give feedback for [this executable tutorial](https://github.com/KTH/devops-course/pull/2451).
+We would like to give feedback for [this executable tutorial](https://github.com/KTH/devops-course/pull/2451).